Choosing online care

 The short answer

 A legitimate online Suboxone clinic uses a licensed physician or qualified practitioner who conducts a real medical evaluation, prescribes only when clinically appropriate, sends the prescription to a licensed pharmacy, and provides follow-up over time.
 MyStreetHealth adds a few patient-facing advantages: LegitScript-verified telehealth care, self-pay transparency, same-physician continuity, and prescriptions sent to the patient's chosen pharmacy when treatment is appropriate.
-Be cautious with sites that promise medication without a clinical evaluation, do not identify who is prescribing, or use unclear pharmacy/dispensing arrangements.
+Be cautious with sites that promise medication without a real clinical evaluation, ship medication from an unknown or unclear source, or have no listed state-licensure scope or third-party verification.

 What separates a legitimate telehealth Suboxone clinic from an unsafe one